LTP94/my-winery-ecommerce/README.md

 # my-winery-ecommerce
 An e-commerce website
-Responsive Modern Full Stack Ecommerce application with Payments functionality.
+Responsive Modern Full Stack application with Payments functionality.

 ## You can watch the app live here: